-Student Services for Your Caribbean Medical School Journey
+Student Services for Your Medical Journey

 The Windsor University School of Medicine welcomes new and returning students pursuing educational excellence and a career in medicine.
-For those attending, we aim to create an experience that is enriching, rewarding, and will prepare you for the journey ahead.
+For those attending, we aim to create an experience that is enriching, rewarding and will prepare you for the journey ahead.

 With a campus located in St. Kitts, West Indies, Windsor University School of Medicine is always available to serve the unique needs of students, as well as provide student services to our Caribbean medical school.
 Our office is available to students requiring assistance with visas, health services, career counselling, housing, transportation, as well as connecting you with student organizations to help you in forging lifelong relationships.